 There are calculations indicating that more than 600 people could be affected.
 In December 1998 there was one fatality.
-Agustín Ruiz Aranda, thirty years old and survived by a wife and four children, died with unmistakable symptoms of acute poisoning, according to the death certificate signed by Dr. Filártiga 7 .
-Wells and pumps were producing toxic sludge instead of water 8 .
+Agustín Ruiz Aranda, thirty years old and survived by a wife and four children, died with unmistakable symptoms of acute poisoning, according to the death certificate signed by Dr. Filártiga .
+Wells and pumps were producing toxic sludge instead of water .
 Disposal of the toxic cotton seeds would cost approximately USD 140,800 (EPA, 1998).
 There is no authorised facility in the U.S. for incineration of treated cotton seeds.
 Who is responsible?
 Following a Paraguayan court ruling on the issue, Delta & Pine has admitted responsibility for the toxic dumping, though they have not recognised the extreme toxicity of the site.
 The Ministries of Agriculture and of Public Health have acknowledged the results of the medical tests but have not taken any action.
 The Ministry of Education has refused to provide support for the school that needed to be evacuated.
 Legal and/or public action taken There was widespread protest and national media coverage.
 Among those involved in activities against Delta & Pine were: IUF (International Union of Food and Agricultural Workers) (an international trade union federation composed of 329 trade unions in 118 countries and based in Switzerland (Geneva)); SOBREVIVENCIA (Friends of the Earth Paraguay); and Alter Vida (NGO in Asunción, Paraguay).
-Subsequent behaviour of company Delta & Pine's reaction to an official letter sent to their representative in Paraguay, US citizen Eric Lorenz, and written during a meeting with local authorities on 13 January, 1999, was to claim in a newspaper interview that removing the materials from the site was economically unfeasible 9 .
+Subsequent Delta & Pine's reaction to an official letter sent to their representative in behaviour of Paraguay, US citizen Eric Lorenz, and written during a meeting with local company authorities on 13 January, 1999, was to claim in a newspaper interview that removing the materials from the site was economically unfeasible .
 The company has failed to clean up the site or to pay any compensation to victims.
-According to the Paraguayan press if the company did act they would rather offer compensation than clean up the site 10 .
+According to the Paraguayan press if the company did act they would rather offer compensation than clean up the site .
 Legal outcome Until now Paraguayan authorities have resisted taking any concrete action to bring any semblance of justice to the affected people.
-On 26 January 1999, Judge Ocampos ordered Delta & Pine to remove the seeds from the site within 48 hours - Delta & Pine did not react 11 .
+On 26 January 1999, Judge Ocampos ordered Delta & Pine to remove the seeds from the site within 48 hours - Delta & Pine did not react .
 On 5 February 1999, Judge Ocampos stated that 48 hours was an

-7 "Seeds of Death" in Rincon'í, Paraguay: a case study of uncontrolled toxic exports and unpunished crimes - Pedro Cuesta, 22 April, 2002 8 Pesticide Action Network: IUF calls on Delta & Pine Land to clean up toxic disaster in Paraguay www.paninsufficient amount of time to remove the seeds and therefore they should be covered with a layer of topsoil to eliminate any bad smell.
-Final statement This case clearly demonstrates that domestic authorities are not in a position to hold a US company accountable for its failure.
+&lt;sup>7 "Seeds of Death" in Rincon'í, Paraguay: a case study of uncontrolled toxic exports and unpunished crimes - Pedro Cuesta, 22 April, 2002 uk.org/press/paraguay.htm 15.06.1999

+April, 2002

+8 Pesticide Action Network: IUF calls on Delta & Pine Land to clean up toxic disaster in Paraguay www.pan-uk.org/press/paraguay.htm 15.06.1999

-9 "Seeds of Death" in Rincon'í, Paraguay: a case study of uncontrolled toxic exports and unpunished crimes - Pedro Cuesta, 22
+"Seeds of Death" in Rincon'í, Paraguay: a case study of uncontrolled toxic exports and unpunished crimes - Pedro Cuesta, 22